 A DOJ employee, an applicant for federal employment, or an individual benefiting from a DOJ administered employment program may institute an equal employment opportunity (EEO) complaint if that employee or applicant believes that he/she has been discriminated against based on one or more of these factors:

-Filing an Informal Complaint
+Informal Complaint Process

-If you believe that you have been the victim of discrimination in your work or through the employment process, you must initiate contact with an EEO Counselor within 45 days of the occurrence of the alleged discrimination.
+If you believe that you have been the victim of discrimination in your work or through the employment process, you must initiate contact with an EEO Counselor within 45 calendar days of the occurrence of the alleged discrimination.
 The Counselor will advise you of your rights and will conduct an informal inquiry regarding your allegation.
 During this time, the Counselor will attempt to resolve the complaint.

-Filing a Formal Complaint
+Formal Complaint Process